How do you choose the right software development engagement model?

 4. You appreciate transparency in customer-vendor relationships

-The Time & Material customer engagement model is ideal for projects that require adaptability and transparency, ensuring that changes can be made efficiently and effectively.
+The Time and Material customer engagement model is ideal for projects that require adaptability and transparency, ensuring that changes can be made efficiently and effectively.

 The Dedicated Team customer engagement model is an excellent choice when extending your in-house customer acquisition team with external expertise.
 This automated engagement model fosters collaboration and knowledge sharing.